jlegind/GBIF-gridded-data/README.md

 #### Analysis
 The max value pair of {distance:number_of_appearances} per datasetkey is selected and a percentage is calculated to see how big a share this distance has of the dataset.

+Here is an analysis example:
+> Total combinations for e6fab7b3-c733-40b9-8df3-2a03e49532c1 within grid-limit is: 9671 and original dataset length is: 4236 Number of occurrences = 1450 for this distance 0.000003 pct = 34.23